-This news is contribution to the centennial celebration of the U.S. National Park Service (part 1)!
+This news is in contribution to the centennial celebration of the U.S. National Park Service (part 1)!

 Resent an independent survey finds that although United States National Park Service annual budget is around $3 billion, Americans are willing to pay much more!
 It seems that the Americans think national parks are worth more than they spend on them!